 If the Scent Crusher Ozone Gear Bag is out of your price range, you can help eliminate the odors of that early morning bacon, egg and cheese biscuit smell that’s taking over the inside of the pickup and lingering on hunting clothes.
-The Scent Crusher Ozone Go plugs into your vehicle’s 12v outlet and kills odor on the way to your hunting location.
+The Scent Crusher Ozone Go Max plugs into your vehicle’s 12v outlet and kills odor on the way to your hunting location.
 If it works to eliminate scent that humans can smell, it most certainly cuts down on scent animals can smell.
 Oh, there’s one added side benefit: It can help freshen the inside of smelly vehicles on the way back from hunting camp.
 Or a fishing trip.
 Or the ski hill.
 Alternately, we like the Scent Crusher Room Clean Unit, but to use it inside of a pickup, you’ll need an inverter to power it.

 Once a hunter uses binocular chest straps, they’ll always use a chest-strap system because they work so well.
-There are lots of binocular strap options, but most hunters can appreciate this straightforward Mossy Oak version.
-Makes a great stocking stuffer for hunters, too.
+There are lots of binocular strap options, but most hunters can appreciate this straightforward Cabela’s version.
+It makes a great stocking stuffer for hunters, too.
 If it’s out of your price range for a stocking stuffer, try the simple-but-effective Allen Company version here.
-If your hunter hunts in wet or snowy weather or tackles truly brushy and wild terrain, they’ll need to tuck their binoculars into their jackets or shirts . . . or for an upgrade, scroll down to look at the bino cases with shoulder harnesses below.
+If your hunter hunts in wet or snowy weather or tackles truly brushy and wild terrain, they’ll need to tuck their binoculars into their jackets . . . or for an upgrade, scroll down to look at the bino packs with shoulder harnesses below.